Travelling to the EU after UK exit

-At this time the nature of the UK's arrangements with the EU are not clear.
+The nature of the UK's entry and transport arrangements with the EU are being finalised during the transition period of 11 months from 1st February 2020.
 We have assembled guidelines on the main areas of concern for those travelling in an EU country after the UK leaves which may help to allay your fears.

 Driving in the EU